choi-seongjin/choi-seongjin.github.io/_posts/2024-06-21-invitedtalk_KAIST.md

 title: "[240621] Invited Talk at The 2nd Cho Chun Shik Graduate School of Mobility Summer Camp"
 meta_title: ""
 subheadline: ""
-teaser: 'It was such a pleasure to present my works on "Deep Generative Models for Transportation and Mobility Data" at The 2nd Cho Chun Shik Graduate School of Mobility Summer Camp.
+teaser: 'It was such a pleasure to present my works on "Deep Generative Models for Transportation and Mobility Data" at The 2nd Cho Chun Shik Graduate School of Mobility Summer Camp.'
 permalink: "/news/240621"
 header: yes
 readmore: false